marcellogalhardo/marcellogalhardo.dev/content/posts/no-mocks-allowed.md

 - [Testing Without Mocks](https://www.jamesshore.com/v2/projects/nullables/testing-without-mocks)
 - [How to Write Good Tests](https://github.com/mockito/mockito/wiki/How-to-write-good-tests)

+### Frequently Asked Questions

+1. That is an article about tests, why there is not a single test?

+Good question.
+I did plan to write a before and after with tests, but the draft of my article got featured on Android Weekly and I really want to play Final Fantasy 16 so I guess this is now the final version.

 ### Credits

 Special thanks to [Jacob Rein](https://twitter.com/deathssouls),  [Fabricio Vergara](https://www.linkedin.com/in/fabriciovergal) , [Thiago Souto](https://twitter.com/othiagosouto) and [Guilherme Baptista](https://github.com/guilhermesgb) proofread review! 🔍